De motu antiquiora: Chapter 14: A discussion regarding the ratio of the speeds of bodies moving along various inclined planes

 Galileo investigates the speeds of bodies moving down inclined planes; however, portions of his arguments are unrefined and contain errors.
-Galileo would later revisit this discussion (with corrections) in his unpublished lecture notes Le Mecaniche which utilizes his new abstract concept, momento, to roughly describe both modern concepts of moment and angular momentum.
+Galileo would later revisit this discussion (with corrections) in his lecture notes, Le Mecaniche, which utilizes his new abstract concept, momento, to roughly describe both modern concepts of moment and angular momentum.
 Mathematician Vincenzo Viviani would later insert an amendment to the second edition of Two New Sciences that refers to and incorporates portions of Galileo’s refined discussion of inclined planes from Le Mecaniche.

 In this present discussion, Galileo recognizes from Chapter 9 that heavy bodies tend to move downward with as much force as is necessary to lift it up, thus if we can find how much force is needed to draw a body upwards on an incline, we would then know how much force the body would descends on the incline.
 To measure this force, Galileo reverts to the lever, but instead of lever arms that are parallel to each other, one lever arm is bent at an angle such that the force exerted at the bent lever arm is weakened.
 A weight positioned at the extremity of the bent lever arm would then experience the same force as if the same weight were on an incline that is tangent to the rotation of the bent lever arm.
 From there, a ratio of the force of the incline to a force that drives the weight vertically downward can be formed, which is then used to find the ratio of speeds (albeit erroneously).

 In his argument, Galileo requires that objects hanging from a balance form perfect right angles with against perfectly straight horizontal lever arms, thus making the strings that hang the objects parallel to each other; an assumption that Galileo recognizes as flawed since the Earth is understood to be spherical, that bodies are drawn to the center of the Earth, and therefore the strings would actually draw lines that converge to the center and not parallel.
 In other words, Galileo argues that his assumption relies on a small-angle approximation.
 In the defense of his assumption, Galileo states, “To such objectors I would answer that I cover myself with the protecting wings of the superhuman Archimedes, whose name I never mention without a feeling of awe.
 For he made this same assumption in his Quadrature of the Parabola…yet we must not suppose, in a moment of doubt, that his conclusion is false, since he had earlier demonstrated the same conclusion by another geometric proof.”